-7. CONCLUSIONS
+6. CONCLUSIONS

 We have enabled dynamic slicing on a set of long running programs by developing a novel execution fast forwarding technique.
 Fast forwarding can be achieved by driving the replay with a reduced event log file.
 Given a desired execution region, a large portion of the events are not relevant to replaying it.
 Meta slicing is designed to eliminate this redundancy in the log file.
 With the execution fast forwarding technique, the replayed execution becomes substantially shorter and yet the wanted execution region is precisely reproduced.
-The reduction factors of the sizes of dynamic dependence graphs range from 72 to 44490.
-As a result, dynamic slicing can be practically applied to isolate the cause effect chain leading to the failure.
+Hence dynamic slicing can be practically applied to isolate the cause effect chain leading to the failure.
 Our studies show that most of the reported memory bugs for long running programs are trivial to locate with dynamic slicing once the execution has been shortened to an affordable level.